Hexworks/mixite/README.md

 1. Clone the project: `git clone git@github.com:adam-arold/hexameter.git`
 2. cd to the newly created `hexameter` folder: `cd hexameter/`
 3. build the project: `mvn clean install`
-4. run the created uberjar: `java -jar ./hexameter-swt-example/target/hexameter-swt-example-1.0.0.jar`
+4. run the created uberjar: `java -jar hexameter-examples/hexameter-swt-example/target/hexameter-swt-example-1.1.3-SNAPSHOT.jar`

 ### Supported operations
- - Getting a hexagon by its grid coordinate
- - Getting a hexagon by its pixel coordinate
- - Getting the neighbors of a hexagon
+ - Querying the characteristics of the `HexagonGrid`
- - Calculating the distance between two hexagons
- - Calculating the movement range from a hexagon
+ - Fetching all the `Hexagon` objects from the grid
+ - Getting a subset of Hexagons (using cube or offset coordinate range) from the grid
  - Checking whether a Hexagon is on a grid or not
+ - Getting a `Hexagon` by its grid coordinate (cube)
+ - Getting a `Hexagon` by its pixel coordinate
+ - Getting the neighbors of a hexagon (also by index)

+### Advanced operations
+ - Calculating the distance between two `Hexagon`s
+ - Calculating the movement range from a `Hexagon` to an other
+ - Rotating a `Hexagon`
+ - Calculating a ring from a `Hexagon`
+ - Draw a line from a `Hexagon` to an other
+ - Checking visibility of a `Hexagon` from an other
  - Adding custom data to a Hexagon
  - Clearing all custom data from the HexagonalGrid
- - Getting a subset of Hexagons (using cube or offset coordinate range) from the grid

 Check these interfaces for more details: